Lavaburn/puppet-razor/README.markdown

 2. rake test

 For running acceptance testing (beaker/vagrant):
+1. gem uninstall bundler
+2. gem install bundler -v 1.10.6 # This is the last version that is compatible with Vagrant (last version: 1.8.1)
+3. bundle install --binstubs
-1. rake acceptance
+4. rake beaker:ubuntu-12-04
-(TODO - DEPENDENCIES)

 ##Copyright

-   Copyright 2014 Nicolas Truyens
+   Copyright 2017 Nicolas Truyens

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.